raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### DSO Data {#dsodata}

-The standard twelve-octet DNS message header with its zero-valued count fields is followed by the DSO Data, expressed using TLV syntax, as described below {{tlvsyntax}}.
+The standard twelve-byte DNS message header with its zero-valued count fields is followed by the DSO Data, expressed using TLV syntax, as described below {{tlvsyntax}}.